andresgutierrez/nixie/README.md

 - **High Performance:** Thanks to being lightweight and leveraging the powerful TPL, Nixie ensures that your actor systems are both scalable and performant.
 - **Less Error Prone:** The strongly-typed nature and nullability checks inherently make your actor system more reliable and resilient.
 - **Built on TPL:** Make the most out of the robust, scalable, and performant asynchronous programming features offered by TPL.
+- **Multi-Threading:** To increase throughput, Nixie makes use of thread-safe structures that avoid locks wherever possible and use fine-grained locking where locks are necessary.
+Abstracting the complexities of multithreaded programming into an API that is easy to use and understand.

 ## Getting Started